 - Encourage your child to start considering career options.
 What might your child like to do?
 To study?
 Where?

 - Stress the importance of studying and getting good grades.
-Your child's GPA (Grade Point Average) will play a role in his or her admittance into his or her college of choice.
+Your child's grade point average (GPA) will play a role in his or her admittance into his or her college of choice.

 In the 10th Grade:

-- Encourage your child to meet with a school counselor to discuss college options.
+- Encourage your child to meet with a school counselor to discuss college/technical school options.

-- Consider options for college preparatory tests such as the PSAT.
+- Consider the options for college preparatory tests, such as the Preliminary SAT (PSAT).

-- Attend any college planning workshops/events at your child's school.
+- Attend any college-planning workshops or events at your child's school.

-- Continue to encourage your child to consider career and school options.
+- Continue to encourage your child to consider career and college/technical school options.

 - Encourage your child to get a part-time job.
-Working helps build character and it also can help contribute to future college costs.
+Working can help students build confidence and time-management skills, in addition to providing a way to earn money toward future college costs, according to The College Board.

 In the 11th Grade: